christinakim/christinakim.github.io/_posts/2021-04-11-scaling-laws-for-language-transfer-learning.md

 ### Fine-Tuning
-For the fine-tuning experiments, dataset size spanned four orders of magnitude, and model size spanned two orders of magnitude trained on three different languages: Spanish, Chinese, and German.
+For the fine-tuning experiments, dataset size spanned six orders of magnitude, and model size spanned two orders of magnitude trained on three different languages: Spanish, Chinese, and German.
 Models trained or fine-tuned on Chinese datasets leveraged a 1.2 billion character dataset, Community QA.
 Community QA (webtext2019zh) is similar to the WebText corpus.
 Models trained or fine-tuned on Spanish texts and German texts are from Oscar, a multilingual corpus obtained by language classification and filtering of the Common Crawl corpus.

 The models fine-tuned on non-English languages with the pre-trained English model weights, and the models trained on non-English languages from-scratch were all trained to convergence to the optimal early stopping point, with a learning rate schedule of a 300 step warm-up with a cosine decay to 10% of the maximum learning rate.
 The code to replicate these experiments will also be available on GitHub.